ryannix123/single-node-openshift/SNOing.md

      -n openshift-ingress-operator
 ```

-You should be set to access your instance of Single Node OpenShfit with a Let's Encrypt certificate.
-You can also deploy an application, perferrably with the non-Kubeadmin user we created, with a certifcate that is secure by default!
+The instance of Single Node OpenShfit is not set with a Let's Encrypt certificate.
+Any applications you deploy, preferrably as a non-admin, should use the Let's Encrypt certificate by default.

 # Shuting down your instance of SNO cleanly